mikelane/CS541/Assignment_3/README.txt

 max output node value as the classification.
 Once the accuracy and confusion matrices have been calculated, the next epoch begins.

-The algorithm runs reasonably quickly with 5 hidden nodes.
-I didn't time it, but it seemed to take 20 or 30 minutes.
+The algorithm takes a while even with 5 hidden nodes.
+I didn't time it, but it seemed to take over an hour.
 With 49 hidden nodes, it took about 36 hours.
 So it doesn't scale well on a uniprocessor.
 It'd be perfectly simple to make this a parallel algorithm that would fork off as many processes as weights or weight vectors in order to save a great deal of time.
+However, there's no time for that.